praneet1988/ELeFHAnt/docs/paper.md

 ### Celltype Annotation

 To demonstrate Celltype Annotation using ELeFHAnt we used Gut Cell Atlas [@Elmentaite:2020] as reference and Fetal intestinal data [@Yu:2021] as query.
-Reference and query were downsampled to 200 cells per Celltypes and seurat_clusters respectively for enabling fast computation.
+Reference and query were downsampled to 200 cells per Celltypes and seurat_clusters respectively to enable fast computation.

 #### Figure 2